pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

     - checks for redundant paths (keeps a table of reached states)
 - tree-like search:
     - does **not** check for redundant paths (does **not** keep a table of reached states)
+- **branching factor**: number of successors of a node that need to be considered

 # Uninformed Search